 Individuals can get their instrument rating in two weeks if they take an accelerated instrument course.
 The usual instrument rating course takes around two to three months.
 However, a trainee pilot can delay their instrument training and take up to two years to complete the course.

-I will explain the impacting factors further in this article and how you can avoid delaying.
+I will explain the impacting factors further in this article and how you can avoid delay.

-The 50 Hours cross country PIC requirement can delay obtaining your instrument rating.
+The 50 Hours of cross-country PIC requirement can delay obtaining your instrument rating.

 Most IFR rating trainees are unaware of this FAA requirement initially.

-Pilots fly the required 40 hours instrument flight, and yet they can’t apply for instrument rating.
+Pilots fly the required 40 hours of instrument flight, yet they can’t apply for an instrument rating.
 That’s when they notice this requirement 50 hours PIC requirement.

 Pilots should plan their aviation goals from the first day of their flight training.

-Private pilots without a plan progressing towards instrument rating will indeed be surprised with the 50 hours PIC requirement.
+Private pilots without a plan progressing toward instrument rating will be surprised by the 50 hours of PIC requirement.

-If you intend to obtain an instrument rating, you must plan your flights during your private pilot training wisely.
+To obtain an instrument rating, you must wisely plan your flights during private pilot training.

-The duration of flying 40 hours IFR flight may not take long, but if you find yourself later that you lack the 50 hours cross-country PIC, it will delay your instrument flight training.
+The flying 40 hours of IFR flight duration may not take long, but if you find out later that you lack the 50 hours of cross-country PIC, it will delay your instrument flight training.